RobertNowak92/Heart_failure_prediction/README.md

 ## Requirements
 Python 3.10

-All needed libraries can be installed by command: pip install -r requirements.txt
+All needed libraries can be installed by command:<br>
+pip install -r requirements.txt

 Installed libraries are:<br>